-Alleviate stress.
-Clear your subconscious stressors by allowing them to come to the surface and looking at them objectively.
-Thoughts bringing stress and worry within your life will begin appearing less and less.
+Clear your subconscious stressors by allowing them to surface and looking at them objectively.
+Thoughts bringing stress and worry to your life will appear less and less.

-Clear your mind.
 Many people still hold onto negative beliefs about themselves.
-Many of these feelings are just other peoples’ projections that we internalize.
+Many of these feelings are just other people’s projections that we internalize.
 By becoming aware of this, you can take your power back.

-React less.
-By becoming mindful of your thoughts and feelings, you can disarm your triggers.
+You can disarm your triggers by becoming mindful of your thoughts and feelings.
 Thus, you respond mindfully instead of reacting impulsively.

-Improve your sleep.
-When the mind is clouded with stressful thoughts, getting sleep becomes incredibly challenging.
+Getting sleep becomes incredibly challenging when the mind is clouded with stressful thoughts.
 Mindfulness meditation puts your mind at ease and helps you reach a deeper state of relaxation so you can get a better quality of rest.

 How to Begin a Mindfulness-Based Meditation Session

-1. Find a quiet place to sit down where you will not be disturbed.
+1. Find a quiet place to sit where you will not be disturbed.

-2. Gently close your eyes, relaxing the muscles in your face and throughout your body.
+2. Close your eyes, relaxing the muscles in your face and throughout your body.

 3. Breathe in slowly, focusing your attention on your inhalation and the sensation of air filling your lungs.